 |

-POUND AX - We offer a primitive ax head made in a centuries old style,
+FOUR POUND AX - We offer an ax head made in a centuries

-which is very similar to the one shown on the cover of Henry Kaufmann’s
+old style, which is very similar to the one shown on the cover

-egg shaped, tapered socket or eye which accepts the handle through the
+socket or eye which accepts the handle through the top like many

-top like many tomahawks.
-No wedges are needed.
-The photo shows the ax
+tomahawks.
+The photo shows the ax with black

-with black paint (as they are supplied) and with the paint removed so
+paint (as they are supplied) and with the paint removed so you

-you can see the fine finish.
-Handles are no longer available.
-We
+can see the fine finish.
+Handles are not offered by us.. #CFA4 $22.00 each

 |